justin13601/ACES/README.md

 pip install -e .
 ```

 Note: please install ESGPT first and then install ACES.
 This will update the polars version to the one used by ACES.
-This may not necessarily create an environment suitable for ESGPT modelling; however, the environment will be able to load your data in ESGPT format to enable ACES querying with the ESGPT data standard.
+This may not necessarily create an environment suitable for ESGPT modeling; however, the environment will be able to load your data in ESGPT format to enable ACES querying with the ESGPT data standard.

 2. Install ACES: